incandescent/session-injector/README.md

     Rack::Middleware::SessionInjector.propagate_session(request, 'myotherhost')

-or you can just generate the token and use some custom method to convey it the request on the target domain:
+or you can just generate the token and use some custom method to convey it to the request on the target domain:

     token = Rack::Middleware::SessionInjector.generate_handshake_token(request, 'myotherhost')